graffiti-garden/wrapper-synchronize/README.md

 This is an implementation of the [Graffiti API](https://api.graffiti.garden/classes/Graffiti.html) using [PouchDB](https://pouchdb.com/).
-It uses local storage either in the browser or in Node.js but can be configured to use a remote CouchDB instance.
+By default, it uses local storage either in the browser or in Node.js but can be configured to use a remote CouchDB instance.

 ## Installation